busycaesar/Custom_Content_LLM_APIs/documentation.md

-# Project Documentation (In Dev.)
+# Project Documentation

-To use API services provided by the project, just need to pull a few images from DockerHub, set up the `docker-compose.yml` file, pass required environment variables and run the containers.
-Following is the setup architecture.
-It representations how the project setup looks like.
+To use the API services provided by the project, you need to pull a few images from DockerHub, set up the `docker-compose.yml` file, pass the required environment variables, and run the containers.
+Below is the architecture diagram that represents the project setup.

 ![Project Setup](./project_setup.png)

-Following are the step by step instructions for setting up the project.
+## Step-by-Step Instructions for Setting Up the Project

+1. Create a `docker-compose.yml` File

-1. Create a `docker-compose.yml` file in a new folder.
-List the required images and add the required parameters as shown below
+Create a `docker-compose.yml` file in a new folder.
+List the required images and add the necessary parameters as shown below:

 ```yml
 services: